Involvement

 Seminar assistants serve as role models, resources, and mentors to first-year and transfer honors students.
 At least one assistant supports each HNRS 190 and 195 seminar.

-As a seminar assistant, you’ll give back to the honors community, develop leadership skills, and strengthen your relationship with an honors faculty member.
-You’ll also contribute to fostering an inclusive environment in your first-year seminar that is welcoming to all students.
+As a seminar assistant, students give back to the honors community, develop leadership skills, and strengthen their relationship with an honors faculty member.
+They also contribute to fostering an inclusive environment in each first-year seminar that is welcoming to all students.

-To be the best assistant you can be, you should be motivated by a desire to help other honors program students as they adjust to college, and willing to share the wealth of information you’ve accumulated while at KU and in the program.
+To be the best assistant they can be, students should be motivated by a desire to help other honors program students as they adjust to college, and willing to share the wealth of information they've accumulated while at KU and in the program.

-• Enroll in HNRS 497 as a zero-credit, add-on course that will appear on one's transcript (HNRS 497 will count as an Honors course in your curriculum, but will not count toward the 18-hour credit hour minimum).
+- Enroll in HNRS 497 as a zero-credit, add-on course that will appear on one's transcript (HNRS 497 will count as an honors course, but will not count toward the 18-credit-hour minimum).

-• Arrange additional meetings and support as agreed to by your faculty member.
+- Arrange additional meetings and support as agreed to by the faculty member.

-• An interest in teaching, mentoring, or sharing your KU and honors experiences.
+- An interest in teaching, mentoring, or sharing KU and honors experiences.

 Seminar assistant applicants will upload separate PDF documents with answers of no more than 250 words to each of the following prompts: